Best Burial & Final Expense Insurance Companies in 2025

 Self-Insure

-If your only reason for purchasing life insurance is to cover your end-of-life expenses, consider saving for it instead of paying a premium for years.
-It’s best to decide on this early because the more time you have, the longer you have to set funds aside.
+If your only reason for buying life insurance is to cover your end-of-life expenses, consider saving for funeral costs instead of paying a premium for years.
+Self-insurance is best to decide on early because the more time you have, the longer you have to set funds aside.

 Best Final Expense Life Insurance: Bottom Line